ARM-software/android-nn-driver/docs/IntegratorGuide.md

 ARMNN_COMPUTE_CL_ENABLE := 1
 </pre>

-For Android P and Android Q the vendor manifest.xml requires the Neural Network HAL information.
+For Android P, Q and R the vendor manifest.xml requires the Neural Network HAL information.
 For Android P use HAL version 1.1 as below.
 For Android Q substitute 1.2 where necessary.
-For pre-release support of HAL version 1.3, substitute 1.3 where necessary.
+For Android R substitute 1.3 where necessary.
 ```xml
 <hal format="hidl">
     <name>android.hardware.neuralnetworks</name>